www.RogerWendell.com

 1. Alto de Coloane (566 feet) Island of Coloane, Macau, China - December 2014

-2. Inari, Mount (764 ft) Kyoto Prefecture, Japan - November 04, 2024 [with Donna L. Wendell]
+2. Inari, Mount (764 ft) Kyoto Prefecture, Japan - November 05, 2024 [with Donna L. Wendell - there's a temple on the very top!]

 3. Kastiyu (614 ft), Tinian Island, CNMI - June 2015